hpcc-systems/hpcc-js-wasm/README.md

 * [Troubleshooting Guide](.github/instructions/troubleshooting.md) - Debugging and problem resolution
 * Package-specific guides in `packages/*/` directories

-## Version 3 Changes
+## Packages

-Converted this repository to a monorepo with the following packages:
+This repository is a monorepo with the following packages:
 - @hpcc-js/wasm-base91
 - @hpcc-js/wasm-duckdb
 - @hpcc-js/wasm-expat